abap2UI5/docs/docs/resources/who_uses.md

 ### Integrations, Workshops
 **Are you hosting workshops, building integrations, or using abap2UI5 on other ways?** <br>
-List your work here and help others to discover it and connect with you:
+List your work here to help others discover it and connect with you:

 |  Company | Description |
 | ------------- | ------------- |